 Toliara Sands Project

-World Titanium Resources is developing the Tier 1 Toliara Sands Project north of the port of Toliara in south-west Madagascar.
-The Ranobe Mine is projected to produce 407,000tpa of ilmenite and 44,000tpa of zircon rich concentrate per annum over an initial 21 year mine life.
-This first phase of development utilises around 17% of the 959 million tonne of Mineral Resource defined at Ranobe.
+World Titane Holdings is developing the Tier 1 Toliara Sands Project north of the port of Toliara in south-west Madagascar.
+The Ranobe Mine is projected to produce 600,000tpa of ilmenite and 65,000tpa of zircon rich concentrate per annum over an initial 20 year mine life.
+This first phase of development utilises around 27% of the 884 million tonne of Mineral Resource defined at Ranobe.

-The overall THM grade of 6.1% for the Ranobe Mineral Resource is high by minerals sands industry standards and the initial Ranobe mine plan focuses on an Ore Reserve of 161 million tonne averaging 8.2% THM, resulting in one of the highest in-situ ore values in the sector.
+The overall THM grade of 6.2% for the Ranobe Mineral Resource is high by minerals sands industry standards and the initial Ranobe mine plan focuses on an Ore Reserve averaging 8.2% THM, one of the highest in-situ ore values in the sector.
 With no overburden and very low slimes (<5%) simple dry mining can be utilised.

-The Definitive Engineering Study (DES) completed in August 2012 confirmed that a low capital investment, low technical risk and simple mineral sands operation can be built using proven technology.
-It envisages utilising a simple mining and processing route at 8Mt of ore per annum from the second half of 2014
+A Definitive Engineering Study (DES) was completed in August 2012 confirmed that a low capital investment, low technical risk and simple mineral sands operation can be built using proven technology.
+A Definitive Feasibility Study is currently underway to evaluate an increased project scale at 12 Mtpa, and to provide updated capital and operating costs.

-The infrastructure for the Ranobe Mine is inherently expandable and maximises the potential to incrementally scale up the operation.
-The 959 million tonne at 6.1% THM Mineral Resource at Ranobe could potentially sustain a life of more than 100 years at the planned initial production rate for the Ranobe Mine demonstrating the very long life of the Tier 1 Toliara Sands Project.
+The Mineral Resource at Ranobe could potentially sustain a life of more than 60 years at the planned production rate for the Ranobe Mine demonstrating the very long life of the Tier 1 Toliara Sands Project.